JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 A rapid training process with less possible human involvements requires an uncertainty sampling method that focuses on discriminating samples (category boundaries) and selects the most uncertain samples for human judgments.

-The uncertainty sampling step of current scheme is based on Query-By-Committee (QBC) principle, and we employed random forest as a committee of classifiers.
+The uncertainty sampling step of the current scheme is based on Query-By-Committee (QBC) principle, and we employed random forest as a committee of classifiers.
 Each tree in the random forest is a committee member and their outputs are used to estimate the Certainty Ratio

 CR > p,

-where p is a certainty threshold value that is set by human operator (e,g 0.58).
-If the votes (CR) for category of a sample fall below the p value, the class of the respective sample would asked from the operator.
+where p is a certainty threshold value that is set by a human operator (e,g 0.58).
+If the votes (CR) for the category of a sample fall below the p value, the class of the respective sample shuld ask from the operator.

 The on-line phase of the RHL algorithm consist of below steps: